Lauren Montgomery: Career

-Montgomery got her start on the 2002-2004 animated series He-Man and the Masters of the Universe animated by Mike Young Productions.
-Montgomery has done storyboards for animated television series' such as Ben 10 from Cartoon Network Studios.
+Montgomery got her start on the 2002–2004 animated series He-Man and the Masters of the Universe, animated by Mike Young Productions.
+Montgomery has done storyboards for animated television series, such as Ben 10 from Cartoon Network Studios.
 She also worked on the Next Avengers: Heroes of Tomorrow and Hulk Vs animated features, based on Marvel Comics properties by Lions Gate Entertainment.
 Moreover, she worked on the G.I.
 Joe features for Reel FX Creative Studios and distributed by Paramount Pictures.
 Montgomery was heavily involved in the animated series Voltron: Legendary Defender, released between 2016 and 2018.
-She served as executive producer as well as a director on the first four episodes and storyboard artist and writer on others.
-Her role as executive producer resulted in death threats against her due to the series' final seasons controversy around its LGBT characters.
+She served as executive producer, as well as a director on the first four episodes and storyboard artist and writer on others.
+Her role as executive producer resulted in death threats against her due to the series' final season's controversy around its LGBT characters.
 Following the conclusion of Voltron, she worked as a supervising producer on Santiago of the Seas.

 DC animation

 In television, Montgomery has done storyboard work for the television series Justice League Unlimited, for which producer Bruce Timm praised her work as being quite versatile.
 Montgomery made her directorial debut by directing several episodes of the Legion of Super Heroes series.

 Montgomery was involved with most DC Universe Animated Original Movies that were released between 2007 and 2013.
 Her first DC film property was as a storyboard artist for the second DC Universe film production, Justice League: The New Frontier, based on the Eisner Award-winning graphic novel by Darwyn Cooke, DC: The New Frontier.
-She made her film debut as was one of the three directors for the direct-to-video feature film Superman: Doomsday, directing the second act of the movie.
-In March, 2008, it was announced that she would be the director for the direct-to-video Wonder Woman film from Warner Premiere.
+She made her film debut as one of the three directors for the direct-to-video feature film Superman: Doomsday, directing the second act of the movie.
+In March 2008, it was announced that she would be the director for the direct-to-video Wonder Woman film from Warner Premiere.
 The animated feature was released on March 3, 2009.
 She continued her directorial film career with the studio, directing Green Lantern: First Flight in 2009, Superman/Batman: Apocalypse in 2010, and co-directing Justice League: Crisis on Two Earths and Batman: Year One alongside Sam Liu.